devankestel/haskell_as_meditation/mantras/personal.md

 * I will...

-  * Empty my mind of all previous coding knowledge in other language, to ensure my focus on Haskell
+  * Empty my mind of all previous coding knowledge in other languages, to ensure my focus on Haskell

   * Focus on Haskell as a journey, rather than a destination by...